 - (a) Upon receipt of a Complaint, the organisation which receives the Complaint will determine whether the matter falls within the scope of the Relevant Policies.
 In making this determination the organisation will consider whether the conduct alleged in the Complaint would, if proven to the requisite standard, constitute Prohibited Conduct, as well as whether it otherwise meets the requirements of clause 6.
-The organisation will also make a determination in accordance with clause 6.7. as to which organisation should manage the Complaint. - (b) Where a Complaint has the potential to be managed by either Sport Integrity Australia or AOCRA Ltd, these organisations may consult on who is best placed to manage the Complaint. - (c) Where a Complaint is determined to be out of scope under the Relevant Policies, it may be managed under an alternative policy of a Relevant Organisation (if applicable). - (d) Mischievous or vexatious claims will not be managed under this Policy. - (e) A Complaint that has been previously managed through a complaints process will not be reconsidered or reinvestigated unless there are compelling reasons to do so, such as relevant new information becoming available. - (f) Where a Complaint raises allegations about behaviour that could be a breach of both a Relevant Policy or another policy of a Relevant Organisation, the matter will be managed under the most appropriate policy.
-Where conduct may constitute Prohibited Conduct but is a Protected Disclosure with respect to AOCRA Ltd, it must be dealt with under AOCRA Ltd's whistleblower policy (if applicable). - (g) If the Complaint is determined to be out of scope of the Relevant Policies, the organisation which received the Complaint will notify the Complainant and no further action will be taken under this Policy. - (h) If a person considers that a child is at risk of immediate harm the matter must be reported to the relevant law enforcement/child protection agency as soon as possible.
+The organisation will also make a determination in accordance with clause 6.7. as to which organisation should manage the Complaint. - (b) Where a Complaint has the potential to be managed by either Sport Integrity Australia or AOCRA Ltd, these organisations may consult on who is best placed to manage the Complaint. - (c) Where a Complaint is determined to be out of scope under the Relevant Policies, it may be managed under an alternative policy of a Relevant Organisation (if applicable). - (d) Mischievous or vexatious claims will be rejected and will not be managed under this Policy. - (e) A Complaint that has been previously managed through a complaints process will not be reconsidered or reinvestigated unless there are compelling reasons to do so, such as relevant new information becoming available. - (f) Where a Complaint raises allegations about behaviour that could be a breach of both a Relevant Policy or another policy of a Relevant Organisation, the matter will be managed under the most appropriate policy. - (g) If the Complaint is determined to be out of scope of the Relevant Policies, the organisation which received the Complaint will notify the Complainant and no further action will be taken under this Policy. - (h) If a person considers that a child is at risk of immediate harm the matter must be reported to the relevant law enforcement/child protection agency as soon as possible.